-The Decedent Affairs Officer (DAO) is responsible for active duty, dependent and retiree deaths in the Thirteenth District.
+The Decedent Affairs Officer (DAO) is responsible for active duty, reserve, dependent and retiree deaths in the Thirteenth District.
 We assist the family in making funeral arrangements and help the next of kin obtain any compensation or entitlements they may be due.

 For new DAOs and CACOs, the documents on this page can give you a great overview of your duties and are a great start to learn about your new collateral.

 As the representative of the Coast Guard, the CACO shall contact the NOK by a personal visit as soon as possible and render such assistance as necessary until interment.
-The Coast Guard has developed the CACO Handbook to assist with these duties.

 As soon as a unit becomes cognizant of a death, they should contact the appropriate DAO.
 The local DAO will provide the tools and resources necessary for the CACO to perform their assigned duties and provide them step by step instructions.